webrecorder/specs/README.md

 * [WACZ Signing and Verification]: the mechanics for signing and verifying WACZ files for proof of authenticity
 * [Crawl Index JSON (CDXJ)]: an extensible format for WARC index files

+Please help us adapt and implement these community standards to help ensure that web archives are easier to use, trust, and share on the web.

+We are using [Git and GitHub](https://github.com/webrecorder/specs/) to manage the versioning of these specifications, and also the [GitHub Issue Tracker](https://github.com/webrecorder/specs/issues/) to track ongoing work.
+If you have questions or suggestions for the specifications, or need implementation guidance please use the issue tracker!

 [Webrecorder]: https://webrecorder.net
 [Web Archive Collection Zipped (WACZ)]: https://specs.webrecorder.net/wacz/latest/
 [Use Cases for Decentralized Web Archives]: https://specs.webrecorder.net/use-cases/latest/